-Hurricane Katrina, Hurricane Sandy, the Oklahoma tornados, west coast wildfires are just a few examples of catastrophic events that can result in not only damage to your home, but to your physical therapy facility as well.
+Emergencies can come in all types and in all levels of intensity: natural disasters such as hurricanes, tornados, and wildfires are just a few examples of catastrophic events that can result in not only damage to your home, but to your physical therapy facility as well.
 Weather emergencies can wipe out entire offices, clinics and hospitals along with business and patient medical records.
-Even if your physical structure survives the storm, your business and health records may not due to residual water, electrical and other damage that can destroy both paper and computer records.
-APTA provides the following resource links below to assist in preparing for an emergency.
+Even if your physical structure survives, your business and health records may not due to residual water, electrical and other damage that can destroy both paper and computer records.
+APTA provides the following resource links below to help you prepare your practice for an emergency.

 Compliance Matters: Before Disaster Strikes